withastro/contribute.docs.astro.build/src/content/docs/reference/code-samples.md

 - Demonstrate a real, actual use case with correct, working code.
 No `foo`/ `bar`.
 No showing all possible values for a config setting.
 (Your reader will always only have one option configured!)
 Pick a real, working code example that matches something they might have in their own project.

-- Introduce code samples with a full, standalone sentence on a new line starting with "The following example shows..."
+- Introduce code samples with a full, standalone sentence on a new line starting with a phrase such as, "The following example shows..."
 (Docs does not use the phrase "like so" at the end of a sentence.)

     The following examples show introducing a code sample with a sentence that starts with the phrase, "The following example..."